MeghaParmar-555/New-Insurance-Project/README.md

 ## 📝 Short Description / Purpose

-The **Supply Chain & Sales Analytics Dashboard** provides businesses with **actionable insights** into sales activities, client engagement, and revenue generation.
+The **Insurance Analytics Dashboard** provides businesses with **actionable insights** into sales activities, client engagement, and revenue generation.
 It enables decision-makers to monitor **KPI performance, pipeline bottlenecks, and opportunity trends** across executives, products, and income classes.

 ---